 1/2 cup grated Parmigiano Reggiano, plus more for serving

 Place the squash halves on a baking sheet cut-side up.
 Drizzle 3 tablespoons of the olive oil over the flesh of the squash.
 Liberally season with salt and black pepper and roast until the squash are fork tender and the edges have started to curl, about 40 minutes.
 Let cool until easy to handle.
 Keep the oven on.

-While squash are roasting, heat the remaining olive oil in a large skillet over medium heat.
+While squash is roasting, heat the remaining olive oil in a large skillet over medium heat.
 When the oil is shimmering, add the sausage and cook, stirring frequently and breaking up any large pieces with a wooden spoon, until cooked through, 6 to 8 minutes.
 Add the onion and celery and cook until softened, about 5 minutes.
 Add the apples, sage and garlic, and cook until aromatic, about 1 minute.
 Stir in the chicken broth and bring to a simmer, scraping up any browned bits from the bottom of the pan.